krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
 = 2020.09.30    - version 2.1.3 =
 * Enhancement   - Added proper user-agent to test-credentials check requests.
-* Fix           - Fixed an issue with saving the incorrect value as the Klarna envrionment used.
+* Fix           - Fixed an issue with saving the incorrect value as the Klarna environment used.
 Caused Live orders to show as test orders in the Klarna Order management meta box.

 = 2020.09.07    - version 2.1.2 =
 * Enhancement   - Added compatibility with the plugin WooCommerce Gift Cards. https://woocommerce.com/products/gift-cards/